nikhilweee/blog-jekyll/_posts/2017-04-12-rubiks-cube.md

 Notice how the orienttion of the four corners is changed after an even iteration.
 <object id="base" type="text/html" style="width: 100%; height: 500px;" data="/resources/cube/algorithms/rdrd"></object>

 I hope this visual tour helps improve your understanding of the cube.
-I'm sure there might be better interpretations, so please feel free to comment.
+I'm sure there might be better interpretations.
+Please feel free to comment!